Trump's anger could lead down a dangerous road

 Presidential temperament

 Trump is not the first President to feel the bile boiling within.
-Lyndon Johnson's temper iswaslegendary.
+Lyndon Johnson's temper was legendary.
 Richard Nixon's stomach-clutching fury about his foes is revealed in the White House taping system that led to his downfall.
 Bill Clinton's staff feared his puce-faced rages.
 And even Barack Obama vented in private when the cameras were off in rants mostly reserved for his staff, like on the occasion when the Healthcare.gov website crashed on its launch day.

 But unlike those Presidents, Trump's emotions and anger form the dominant strain of his political persona.
 They seem to largely dictate how he conducts his business as president, lashing out at perceived enemies, seemingly without forethought.